Kidney Cancer Treatment

 For appropriate treatment planning, it is necessary to utilize complementary diagnostic exams such as renal ultrasound, contrast-enhanced computed tomography, or, in some cases, nuclear magnetic resonance.

 What are the Treatments for Kidney Cancer?

-Depending on the type of tumour, the staging and the patient’s general state of health, different therapeutic options may exist.
+Depending on the type of tumor, staging, and the patient's overall condition, there may be different therapeutic options.

-Kidney cancer treatment therefore depends on its stage.
-As a rule, it is surgical.
-In localised tumours, the treatment can be curative and fully eliminate the disease.
-If the tumour is very advanced, the treatment can include other types of therapy in addition to surgery.
+As a rule, treatment is surgical.
+In localized tumors, this treatment can be curative and completely eliminate the disease.
+If the tumor is more advanced, treatment may include options beyond surgery.

 What is the Post-Treatment Patient Care?